earthdaily/GeosysPy/README.md

 ```

 ### 2. .env file
-You need a .env file to run the example.
-You can contact (?) to get credentials.
+You need a .env file to run the example Jupyter notebook.
+You can signup on `developer.geosys.com` to get credentials.

 ```
 API_CLIENT_ID=